Point-to-Box Network for Accurate Object Detection via Single Point Supervision

 \textbf{Unbalance Sampling Analysis.} To demonstrate the effect of unbalance sampling, we sample different numbers of proposal boxes for each object and keep them constant in every epoch during the training period.
 The performance drops in Tab.~\ref{tab: ablation study ii}(b) suggests the negative impact of unbalanced sampling.

 \textbf{Different Detectors.} We train different detectors~\cite{FasterRCNN,DBLP:FPN,DBLP:retinanet_focalloss,DBLP:reppoint,DBLP:sparsercnn} for the integrity experiments, all of which are conducted on R-50, as shown in Tab.~\ref{tab: ablation study ii}(d).
-Our framework exhibits competitive performance on all detectors.
-Box-supervised performances are listed to demonstrate the upper bound of our framework.
+Our framework exhibits competitive performance on other detectors.
+Box supervised performances are listed to demonstrate the upper bound of our framework.